michalkmet/xp-aerial-firefighting/NOTES.md

 - ✅ UAT1.7 -  User can pass "xx",3 - it should return 1 (waterbomb needed)
 - 🚧 UAT2.1 -  User can pass "xx",1 - it should return 2 (waterbombs needed)

+Pomodoro3:
+- ✅ UAT2.1 -  User can pass "xx",1 - it should return 2 (waterbombs needed)
 - ⚠ TODO UAT2.2 -  User can pass "Yxx",1 - it should return 2 (waterbombs needed)
 - ⚠ TODO UAT2.3 -  User can pass "xYx",1 - it should return 2 (waterbombs needed)
 - ⚠ TODO UAT2.4 -  User can pass "YYYxx",1 - it should return 2 (waterbombs needed)